con-tools/con-tools/docs/API.md

 * `data`: Custom data to be stored and retrieved - can be any JSON value
 * `user`: Name and e-mail address of the owner of the event
 * `staff_contact`: Name and email address of the staff contact fot the event (if set)
+* `tags`: property list of system tags associated with the event and their values as either a single value (if the tag is of the requirement type "one") or a list (if the tag is of the requirement type "one-or-more" or "any").
 * `price`: default registration cost for the event
 * `status`: approval status of the event